sprievs7up/Balatro_S1XLV_pack/README.md

 **Current version:** `v0.1.9`

-SIXLV BALATRO PACK is a vanilla-style content and balance mod for *Balatro*.
+Balatro The Grand Master is a vanilla-style content and balance mod for *Balatro*.

 It adds new decks and two high-difficulty Stakes, while adjusting selected vanilla Jokers, Vouchers, and high-Stake rules.
 The goal is to preserve the feel of the base game while opening up more viable builds and alternative starting strategies.